rinradalic/Micro-Docs/RelayController/README.md

 # RelayController

 A safe and simple relay control library for ESP32/Arduino projects.
-Designed for EP3 curriculum - relay control and transistor driver circuits.

 ## Features